 Active participation in class activities and discussions.
-If assignments are late, 20% of the points on an assignment will be deducted for each class session it is late.
+Assignments that are late will be 20 points off on the first day (24 hours).
+If an assignment is 2-7 days late, 50 points off and anything later than a week, you will not receive credit.
 Just because you inform me that an assignment will be late, do not expect to get full credit.

 Timely completion of reading and written assignments is expected.
 All work submitted, must be typed and must include the assignment title, date, student name, and subject specialization.

 Written assignments are to be in typed, size 12 font, double-spaced format unless otherwise specified.

 Lesson plans for the appropriate single subject area: short-term daily and long-term overview plans shall be written in a format discussed in class.

 Class discussions and activities, e.g., role-playing and problem-solving

 Completion of field-based activities

 Wong, H. K., Wong, R. T. (2018).
 The first days of school: How to be an effective teacher.
 5 th ed., Harry K. Wong Publications.